 - Makes sharp chip calls and sings a short, two second soft and sweet trill, “swisisisisisisisisee”.

-Pine Warblers are small, plain songbirds with two pale wing bars on dark wings, and plain olive and yellow plumage.
-They forage with other small birds in coniferous forests and are very common in pine forests in the southeastern states.
+Pine Warblers forage with other small birds in coniferous forests and are very common near pine trees and pine forests in the southeastern states.
 This species is one of the only warblers that mostly winters in the USA.

 Scientific name: Toxostoma rufum

 Wingspan: 13 inches